Table of Contents

 Signs & symptoms of root canal treatment failure

 Tooth pain after root canal is not a good sing!
 Are you looking to recognize the symptoms of failed root canal?
 A root canal is easily one of the most unpleasant dental procedures.
 Although a good doctor can minimize the pain and discomfort, there is no way to avoid it altogether.
 When a root canal goes wrong, the problem becomes a lot worse.
 If you are dealing with this problem, and you require corrective assistance, you can get a free consultation in Los Angeles or Beverly Hills.

-Before your root canal was done, your dentist probably warned you of possible complications.
-Once the job is completed, you will naturally feel a little bit of anxiety as you wonder whether or not the ordeal will be repeated.
+Before Dr. Vafa starts your root canal treatment, he may warn you of possible complications.
+Once he completes the the job, you will naturally feel a little bit of anxiety as you wonder whether you may need such treatment in future.
 For those who are dealing with this sort of anxiety, we offer this list of symptoms.

 How to Recognize the Symptoms Of A Failed Root Canal

-It should be noted that this is not a complete list, as such a thing would be outside the scope of this article.
+You should consider that this is not a complete list, as such a thing would be outside the scope of this article.
 However, we will cover all of the most common symptoms.
 You should also remember not to jump to conclusions.
-Most of these symptoms can be caused by other problems having nothing to do with your root canal.
-You don’t really need to be alarmed unless you exhibit most (or all) of the following symptoms.
+Most of these symptoms can be due to other problems, and have nothing to do with your root canal.
+You don’t really need to worry unless you exhibit most (or all) of the following symptoms.

 Tenderness Or Root Canal Pain

 Once you have fully recovered from the root canal procedure itself, the tooth should not remain sensitive.
-If you feel pain whenever pressure is applied to the tooth, something has probably gone wrong with your root canal.
+If you feel pain whenever you apply pressure to the tooth, something has probably gone wrong with your root canal.
 This problem is normally caused by an inflammation of the surrounding tissues.
 This inflammation is usually caused by pus and other infectious material leaking out of the tooth.

 Dentists use something called a “percussion test” to check this symptom.
 Thankfully, this kind of thing is simple enough to perform on yourself.
 First, watch this video to get an idea of how it works.